 People spend the majority of their time indoors, and poor air quality can wreak havoc on your health and energy.
 Inhaling pollutants like pollen, dander, and organic growth can worsen allergies and cause headaches, fatigue, sinus irritation, and skin rashes.
 Long-term exposure may even lead to developing respiratory or heart conditions.

 Another key factor in poor air quality is your humidity.
 The average home should have a moisture level between 30% and 60%.
 Excessively high humidity levels can result in organic growth and pest infestations.
+Proper dehumidification helps control indoor moisture and reduce the risk of related air quality problems.

 These issues can contribute to worsening health issues and damage your home’s structural security.
 You may find your wooden floors splintering or your wallpaper coming loose in this situation.